Shotcut

 Who should pick Shotcut?

 Shotcut is shaped for free open-source video.
-Its biggest strength: free and open source, no upsells.
 For Linux-curious or budget-conscious podcasters, it handles 4K and multicam without asking for a dime

 Is Shotcut free?